dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T525: Balance between safety and privacy is crucial.
+### T525: Balance is needed between security and privacy.

 |Support|
 |---|